Are you an ostrich? Been living with your head in the sand? No?!

 Well, the amount of awards it wins indicates that yes, yes it might just be.

 Based out of Lithia Springs, Georgia, Nioxin has been voted the Favourite Fine/Thinning Hair Line product for 16 years in a row at the Stylist Choice Awards.
-Stylists and clients alike love this product and it continues to be a firm favourite around the world.
+Stylists and clients alike love this product and it continues to be a firm favorite around the world.

 It all began when Eva Graham lost half of her own mop after giving birth.
 Raised in the mountains of North West Carolina, where she learned about the healing nature of plants, she wanted to find a natural solution to this condition.
 Plus, the conventional treatments she tried did no good!

 So Eva began to cultivate a new approach, starting with the scalp.

 She realised that “the scalp is simply an extension of the face: it needs gentle ingredients to breathe and function correctly.”
 Well said!